expo/expo/docs/versions/unversioned/sdk/pedometer.md

 #### Returns

-- A number indicating the number of steps taken between the given dates.
+- Returns a promise that resolves to an `Object` with a `steps` key, which is a `Number` indicating the number of steps taken between the given dates.

 ### `Expo.Pedometer.watchStepCount(callback)`